 Wash and peel root vegetables prior to cooking.
 For potatoes, both regular and sweet, place in cool water after peeling to prevent discoloration.

-Prepare root vegetables by baking, roasting, sauteing or you can eat them raw.
+Prepare root vegetables by baking, roasting, or sauteing or you can eat them raw.
 Include small amounts of raw radishes, young turnips, or carrots in salads, or on appetizer platters.

-Root Vegetable Recipes
+Best Root Vegetable Recipes

 Above Ground Vegetables